ZhanruiLiang/imagematch/README.md

 ```

 ### Import images to database
-For example, if you have a bunch of images in folder `~/secret/images`.
+For example, if you put CBIRdataset in the project folder, then
 ```
-$ ./manage.py images --add ~/secret/images
+./manage.py images --groundtruth CBIRdataset/groundtruth.txt --add CBIRdataset/images
 ```

 ### View image database status